biojava/biojava.github.io/_wikis/BioJava:Tutorial:Symbols_and_SymbolLists.md

 at the end of this chapter.

 The set of `Symbol` objects which may be found in a particular type of sequence data are defined in an `Alphabet`.
-It it always possible to define custom symbols and alphabets, but BioJava supplies a set of predefined alphabets for representing biological molecules.
+It is always possible to define custom symbols and alphabets, but BioJava supplies a set of predefined alphabets for representing biological molecules.
 These are accessible through a central registry called the `AlphabetManager`, and